The scope is professional life and financial security.

 It’s kinda hard to measure 2 developers’ output.
 Given my background within my past teams, I now feel I did reasonably well on GTD, not super productive or super slow.

-In OC, I took care of Guardian, Quest, Excel interface, Bloomberg and other part of GMDS.
+- In OC, I took care of Guardian, Quest, Excel interface, Bloomberg and other part of GMDS.
 I helped out on GMDS testing a few times.
 I wrote the web-based log viewer in WCF….
+I think my productivity was reasonable.
+The donut bonus was at least 50% due to manager relationship.

-In 95Green and Barcap my GTD was not much higher, but the value of my output was higher than team peers.
+- In contrast, at 95Green and Barcap my GTD was not much higher, but the value of my output was higher than team peers.

 I feel in most major economies the central bank manages interest rate which directly affects FX rate.
 FX rate doesn't affect interest rate, not directly.